extism/rust-pdk/README.md

 ## Getting Started

-The goal of writing an [Extism plug-in](https://extism.org/docs/concepts/plug-in) is to compile the your rust code to a Wasm module with some special export functions that the host application can invoke.
+The goal of writing an [Extism plug-in](https://extism.org/docs/concepts/pdk) is to compile your Rust code to a Wasm module with exported functions that the host application can invoke.
 The first thing you should understand is creating an export.
-Let's write a simple program that exports a `greet` function which will take a name as a string and return a greeting string:
+Let's write a simple program that exports a `greet` function which will take a name as a string and return a greeting string.
+For this, we use the `#[plugin_fn]` macro on our exported function:

 ```rust